Latest News

 HANGOVER TARIFF

 The original tariffs Trump imposed on aluminum in 2018 were 10%.
-Within a year, the Beer Institute, a group that represents nearly 8,000 American brewers, estimated the additional $250 million they cost to the industry.
+Within a year, the Beer Institute which represents nearly 8,000 American brewers, estimated that they had already added $250 million to the cost of the industry.

 Harbor Aluminum, a consultancy, found that 50 million dollars had been sent to the U.S. Treasury.
 Another 27 million dollars went to domestic smelters.
 The remaining $173 million was given to fabricators who turn metal into aluminium sheets for beer cans.